 About one-third of infertility cases are due to problems with the man (male factors) and one-third are due to problems with the woman (female factors).
 Some of the causes of female fertility may include:

-- If the fallopian tubes are blocked at one or both ends, the egg cant travel through the tubes into the uterus.
-Blocked tubes may result from pelvic inflammatory disease, endometriosis, or surgery for an ectopic (tubal) pregnancy.
+Other problems can also lead to complications with women's fertility.
+If the fallopian tubes are blocked, the egg can't travel through the tubes into the uterus.
+Blocked tubes may result from pelvic inflammatory disease, endometriosis, or surgery.

 The primary sign of female infertility is the inability to conceive and sustain a pregnancy.
 Some of the symptoms of associated conditions that affect your menstrual cycle and ovulation may include: